Hazem0012/JournalingApp/ReadMe.md

 # Journaling App - Echos of Ink
-A full stack journaling web application that lets users securely create, edit, search, and manage personal journal entries.
+A full-stack journaling web application that lets users securely create, edit, search, and manage personal journal entries.
 Built with a modern API-driven backend, a responsive frontend UI, and designed for production deployment with Docker and cloud infrastructure.
 This project is deployed on AWS.
+Website available at https://echosofink.ca

 ## Tech Stack
 ### **Backend**